 Data classification provides a methodology for categorizing data associated with a University function.
 The classification level assigned to data should steer business and technical project teams to the security protections and access authorization mechanisms appropriate for that data.
 Such categorization encourages the discussion and subsequent full understanding of the nature of the data being displayed or manipulated.

 The classification of data must result from legal protections (by statute, regulation, or by the data subject's choice), contractual agreements, ethical considerations, or strategic or proprietary worth.
 Data can also be classified as a result of the application of "prudent stewardship", where there is no reason to protect the data other than to reduce the possibility of harm or embarrassment to individuals or to the institution.
 If none of these pressures are associated with the data, then the data should be classified as "public" and the need for protections is eased considerably.
-The Indiana University classification scheme is described on the CDS' Data Management pages.
+The Indiana University classification scheme is described on the Data Management site.

 In any case, it is critical that all data are classified and that consideration of the classification be an important part of any project to develop an application or database that will extract, manipulate, and/or store the data.
 Obviously, the greater the damage that the release of data could cause individuals or institutions, the higher the sensitivity and the assigned classification.
 And the higher the assigned classification, the greater the protections necessary for that data.

 The technology and business processing environments must be analyzed to see where there are risks to the data in that particular implementation.
 Risks can be associated with both logical and physical access, and are expressed as a function of what can happen:

 - disclosure (violation of institutional or personal privacy, document confidentiality, etc.)

 - denial of service (degradation, availability, and reliability of services and data).